From blockchain technology to a galaxy far, far away, explore the latest round of Featured Speakers to join the 2018 SXSW Conference lineup.

 “The speakers announced today feature a diverse group of leaders and innovators that make SXSW the foremost destination for creative people,” said Hugh Forrest, Chief Programming Officer.
 “As SXSW celebrates the 25th year of Interactive and Film, the cross-industry talent announced today reflects the ongoing convergence of the modern world, the trends we see throughout our programming, and the paramount reason for our now unified conference experience.”

-Dive into our speaker lineup below and get ready to be inspired by these thought leaders and more during the 2018 SXSW Conference & Festivals from March 9-18 in Austin, TX.
+Register to attend the 2018 SXSW Conference & Festivals from March 9-18 in Austin, TX.

 60 MINUTES: TV’s Most Successful Newscast Featured Session (News & Journalism) – Hear the stories and the backstories about the original television news magazine that’s been the favorite of Americans for generations.
 What keeps 60 Minutes ticking on in its record 50th season?
 Find out in a frank, humorous, and insightful interview with its Executive Producer Jeff Fager conducted by 60 Minutes’s own Lara Logan.